veeso-dev/blog.veeso.dev/blog/post-10/index-en.md

 ---
-date: '2024-02-15 15:30:00'
+date: "2024-02-15 15:30:00"
-slug: 'how-to-get-started-with-bitcoin-lottery-mining'
+slug: "how-to-get-started-with-bitcoin-lottery-mining"
-title: 'How to get started with Bitcoin Lottery Mining?'
+title: "How to get started with Bitcoin Lottery Mining?"
-description: 'What do you need to get started?
+description: "What do you need to get started?
 Why is it important?
-Can you actually earn bitcoins?'
+Can you actually earn bitcoins?"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: blockchain
-reading_time: '7'
+reading_time: "7"
 ---

 ## What is the Lottery Mining